getlantern/lantern/SPECS.md

-* Next, get mode users are presented with the `proxiedSites` modal, introducing the concept that Lantern only proxies traffic to certain sites. `systemProxy` modal comes next, giving the user notice that an administrator password propmt may appear before Lantern can proceed.
+* Next, get mode users are presented with the `proxiedSites` modal, introducing the concept that Lantern only proxies traffic to certain sites. `systemProxy` modal comes next, giving the user notice that an administrator password prompt may appear before Lantern can proceed.
 Next setup modal is `inviteFriends`.

 * Give mode users are taken directly from `authorize` modal to `inviteFriends`.